Happy birthday Mr. Kennedy

 In comes the Ox

-2017 – Midfielder Alex Oxlade-Chamberlain signed from Arsenal for £35m, so far scoring five times in 48 games as well as suffering a serious injury.
+2017 – Midfielder Alex Oxlade-Chamberlain signed from Arsenal for £35m, so far scoring thirteen times in 87 games as well as suffering a serious injury.
 He made it back to sit on the bench as we claimed the UEFA Champions League in Madrid in June 2019 and then helped us to claim the Premier League, FIFA Club World Cup and UEFA Super Cup..
 On the same day, forward Divock Origi joined VfL Wolfsburg on loan, for whom he struck six times in 34 outings.
 Meanwhile, centre-half Mamadou Sakho was sold to Crystal Palace for an initial £24m after a successful loan spell, and Brazilian midfielder Allan Rodrigues de Souza joined Apollon Limassol on loan.

 2008 - David N’Gog made his reds bow as a substitute for the injured Fernando Torres as we held Aston Villa to a goalless draw in our Premiership meeting in the Midlands, with Robbie Keane again drawing a blank.